-- We need efficient band-pass filters with very narrow band-width. - but we shall deal with this task after dealing with the following question. - If the information is carried by the amplitude of a low-frequency signal, it has to face also 1/f noise.
-It would be advantageous to escape this noise by preliminarly transferring the information to a signal at higher frequency. - However: how can we transfer the signal to higher frequency? - For escaping 1/f noise, a low-frequency signal should be transferred to higher frequency before it mixes with 1/f noise - The frequency-transfer stages have their own noise!
+- We need efficient band-pass filters with very narrow band-width.
+We need to understand how to design and implement such narrow-band filters, but we shall deal with this issue after dealing with the following question. - If the information is carried by the amplitude of a low-frequency signal, it has to face also 1/f noise.
+It would be advantageous to escape this noise by preliminarly transferring the information to a signal at higher frequency.
+However:

+a) how can we transfer the signal to higher frequency?